BernardMaacaron/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 1. Check :ref:`MOT_HOVER_LEARN <MOT_HOVER_LEARN>` is set to 2.
 This will allow the controller to learn by itself the correct hover value when flying.

 2. Take off in STABILIZE and increase altitude to 5m.
 Switch to AltHold and be ready to switch back to STABILIZE.
-If the aircraft is hovering at a very low hover throttle value you may hear a reasonably fast oscillation in the motors.
+If the aircraft is hovering at a very low hover throttle value, you may hear a reasonably fast oscillation in the motors.
 Ensure the aircraft has spent at least 30 seconds in hover to let the hover throttle parameter converge to the correct value.
 Land and disarm the aircraft.

 3. Set these parameters on ground and preferably disarm  (A confident pilot could set them in flight with GCS or CH6 tuning knob):